 Let's take a look at the major U.S. rental car companies' additional authorized driver policies.
 (Note: All information, while current as of this writing, is subject to change without notice.
 Consult your rental car company for location-specific policies and fee information.)

 - Alamo charges a fee for all additional drivers, including spouses, except if the car is being rented under a corporate contract.
-Spouses of renters in California, Illinois, Missouri, Nevada, Oregon and Wisconsin do not have to pay the additional driver fee.
-Loyal reader Chip reports that members of Alamo Insiders do not have to pay for an additional driver.
+Spouses of renters in California, Illinois, Missouri, Nevada, Oregon, and Wisconsin do not have to pay the additional driver fee.
+Additionally, members of Alamo Insiders do not have to pay for an additional driver.

 - Enterprise does not charge to add spouses, domestic partners or companion drivers for persons with disabilities to rental contracts, but may charge a fee to add other authorized drivers.